-Tax Law Change to the Medical Device Excise Tax
+Moratorium on the Medical Device Excise Tax Extended

 The Consolidated Appropriations Act, 2016 (Pub.
 L. 114-113), signed into law on Dec.
-18, 2015, includes a two year moratorium on the medical device excise tax imposed by Internal Revenue Code section 4191.
-Thus, the medical device excise tax does not apply to the sale of a taxable medical device by the manufacturer, producer, or importer of the device during the period beginning on Jan.
+18, 2015, included a two-year moratorium on the medical device excise tax imposed by Internal Revenue Code section 4191.
+The medical device excise tax did not apply to the sale of a taxable medical device by the manufacturer, producer or importer of the device during the period beginning on Jan.
 1, 2016, and ending on Dec.
 31, 2017.

 On Dec.
 5, 2012, the IRS issued final regulations on the new 2.3 percent medical device excise tax that manufacturers and importers will pay on sales of certain medical devices beginning Jan.
 1, 2013.
 In addition, the IRS issued Notice 2012-77, which provides interim guidance regarding the determination of sale price and other issues related to the tax.

 The IRS developed the final regulations in consultation with technical experts at the Food and Drug Administration (FDA) and the Centers for Medicare and Medicaid Services, and after carefully reviewing numerous public comments.

 Generally, under the final regulations, a “taxable medical device” is a device that is listed as a device with the FDA under section 510(j) of the Federal Food, Drug and Cosmetic Act, and 21 CFR part 807, pursuant to FDA requirements.
 If a device is not listed as a device with the FDA but the FDA determines that the device should have been listed as a device, the device will be deemed to be listed as a device with the FDA as of the date the FDA notifies the manufacturer or importer in writing that corrective action with respect to listing is required.